Kristen G. Anderson

-Full course for one semester.
+One-unit semester course.
 We will undertake a systematic examination of the factors governing learned behavior, with emphasis on the relationship of animal to human behavior.
 Topics include learning through associations, selection by consequences, and modeling; drug addiction; discrimination and concept formation; choice and self-control; voluntary action and free will; and verbal behavior.
 Experimental methods and analyses are emphasized.
-Prerequisites: Psychology 121 and 122, or Biology 101 and 102, or consent of the instructor.
+Prerequisite: Psychology 101, or Biology 101 and 102, or consent of the instructor.
 Lecture-conference-laboratory.

 Psychology 374 - Functional Variability

-Full course for one semester.
+One-unit semester course.
 Much of psychology involves a search for predictable relationships, i.e., for deterministic laws.
 But variable and unpredictable behavior is often functional.
-Creativity, problem solving, exploration, scientific discovery, learning, voluntary (or free-willed) actions, self-control, mindfulness, and many other competencies may depend in part upon ability to vary thoughts and behaviors.
+Creativity, problem-solving, exploration, scientific discovery, learning, voluntary (or free-willed) actions, self-control, mindfulness, and many other competencies may depend in part upon ability to vary thoughts and behaviors.
 This course is grounded in behavioral studies on variability but brings together research and discussions from different perspectives on the study of functional variability.
 We will explore how behavioral variability arises (its elicitation, motivation, and reinforcement); how it is explained (including chaotic and stochastic theories); and influences on it (including neurological injury, psychopathologies, drug states, age, and states of consciousness).
-Prerequisites: Psychology 121 and 122, or junior or senior standing, or consent of the instructor.
+Prerequisite: Psychology 101, or junior or senior standing, or consent of the instructor.
 Conference-lecture.

 Psychology 381 - Sensation and Perception

-Full course for one semester.
+One-unit semester course.
 In this course students will investigate how the nervous system detects, analyzes, and creates meaning from environmental stimuli.
 The course explores the anatomy, physiology, and function of the sensory cells and the brain nuclei involved in various sensory modalities including vision, audition, olfaction, and touch.
 It investigates how these cells work in concert to produce a seamless perception of colors, textures, flavors, sounds, and smells.
-Prerequisites: Psychology 121 and 122.
+Prerequisite: Psychology 101.
 Lecture-laboratory.

 Psychology 393 - Psycholinguistics

-Full course for one semester.
+One-unit semester course.
 This course is an introduction to the study of the human language-processing system, and how it is organized to produce and comprehend language.
 We will study speech perception, lexical access, and sentence processing in the context of language acquisition, bilingualism, sign language, and brain function.
 Basic linguistic concepts will be covered.
 Students are expected to design and carry out a research project.
-Prerequisite: Psychology 121 or Linguistics 211, or consent of the instructor.
-Lecture-conference.
-Cross-listed as Linguistics 393.
+Prerequisite: Psychology 101 or Linguistics 211, or consent of the instructor.
+Lecture-conference-laboratory.